Little Brown Creek (Brown Creek tributary, right bank)

 Little Brown Creek is a 8.79 mi long 3rd order tributary to Brown Creek in Anson County, North Carolina.
-This creek is located on the right bank of Brown Creek and is different than the one on the left bank located upstream.
+This creek is located on the right bank of Brown Creek and is different from the one on the left bank located upstream.

 Course

 Little Brown Creek rises in a pond about 3 miles north of Lowry, North Carolina.
 Little Brown Creek then flows north to meet Brown Creek about 0.5 miles southeast of Polkton, North Carolina.

 Watershed

 Little Brown Creek drains 15.42 sqmi of area, receives about 48.0 in/year of precipitation, has a topographic wetness index of 432.95 and is about 69% forested.